Administrative Rule Adopted by FPD&R Board Pursuant to Rule-Making Authority

 “Significant Factor.”
 The term a “Significant Factor” means an important, proximate cause.

 "Substantial Gainful Activity."
-A Member will be considered to be capable of "Substantial Gainful Activity" if he or she is qualified, physically, and by education and experience, to pursue activities or employment which will produce earnings, profits or remuneration equal to or exceeding one-third of the Member's rate of Base Pay while on disability.
+A Member will be considered to be capable of "Substantial Gainful Activity" if they are qualified, physically, and by education and experience, to pursue activities or employment which will produce earnings, profits or remuneration equal to or exceeding one-third of the Member's rate of Base Pay while on disability.
 In determining whether a Member has sufficient education and experience to pursue other activities or employment, the following factors shall be considered:

 (A) Previous employment experience;